aws-samples/data-protection/README.md

 ### Knowledge Of Python Programming Language

-You don't need to be an expert in the python programming language to consume these workshops.
+Basic python knowledge is sufficient to consume these workshops.

 ### Region Support